Port Repair and Operation (Joint Port Opening)

 Cargo/passengers will be on and offloaded using cranes, side ramps and gangways.

 Three; RORO ships use a variety of methods, specialist and simple.
-A RORO ship will be equipped with these types of ramp and can access the port using either conventional reinforced surfaces are more complex linkspans.
+A RORO ship will be equipped with these types of ramps and can access the port using either conventional reinforced surfaces are more complex linkspans.

 Ports that have a high tidal range may need arrangements that allow ships to load and unload regardless of the tide.